VictorAndres20/readme-notes/NX/NX.md

 4. To use images or fonts like for PDF generator, create `api-assets` folder at root monorepo project

-5. If we don't have "moduleResolution" specified on nest tscofnig.app.json, since we update tsconfig.base.json to have `"moduleResolution": "bundler"` we will need to tell web pack to resolve paths by tsconfig paths, to do this lets install `tsconfig-paths-webpack-plugin`
+5. Since we update tsconfig.base.json to have `"moduleResolution": "bundler"` we will need to tell web pack to resolve paths by tsconfig paths, to do this lets install `tsconfig-paths-webpack-plugin`.
+Very important when create docker image.

 ```
 npm install -D tsconfig-paths-webpack-plugin